Sunday services are presented live on Microsoft Teams. See link below.

 and what does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?”

-We invite you to come and see what is happening here, to Come Share the Spirit and the Gospel life of following the footsteps of Jesus.
 We’ve been here on Cape Ann for over a hundred years: a loving, sturdy, sustainable, community church, in one of the most beautiful parts of New England.
 We serve the towns of Cape Ann and beyond.
-Our strength is our faith, our joy is in Christ, our love is active in service to our neighbors near and far.

 A message from our Church Council: St Paul is a community that strives to follow Jesus’ example of unconditional inclusion.
 We ask for your suggestions, support and prayers while we move as a congregation, as Lutherans, as Christians, as beloved neighbors and as global communities toward this goal.
 As custodians of a house of God, we welcome all persons: all ages, genders, sexual orientations, races and faiths; including non-believers and persons curious about faith.

 - SUNDAY SERVICE FOR OCTOBER 18TH, 2020 - Click here for the YouTube link to today’s recorded service.
 Click here to see and hear the special gift given to us by Aaron Wonson, an accomplished pianist and long time friend of St. Paul Lutheran Church.
 Click here for the bulletin which contains the reading, the Gospel and the music.